-This interactive presentation contains the latest oil & gas production data from 74,530 horizontal wells in 10 US states, through April.
-Cumulative oil and gas production from these wells reached 6.8 Gbo and 71.9 Tcf.
+This interactive presentation contains the latest oil & gas production data from all 13,341 horizontal wells in North Dakota that started production since 2005, through March 2018.

 The ‘Advanced Insights’ presentation is displayed below:

-Production data is subject to, typically upward, revisions, especially for the last few months in Texas.
-For these presentations, I used data gathered from the following sources listed below.
+For these presentations, I used data gathered from the following sources:

 The above presentations have many interactive features: